jfrog/project-examples/artifactory-client-java-examples/maven-example/README.md

 # Maven Artifactory Java Client Example

 ## Introduction
-The Maven example provides a project structure for using the Artifactory Java Client in a maven project.
+This example provides a project structure for using the Artifactory Java Client in a maven project.
 In this project you will find how to set up Artifactory, create new repositories, and perform basic operations - upload, download and search artifacts using the Java Client.